Change language: Español

 You should go to the emergency room or see your regular doctor as soon as possible.
 A doctor can check you for injuries and start your treatment.

 The insurance company agents will be very friendly and will seem to be on your side.
 This is not the case, however.
-In fact, they are experts at getting injury victims to say things that they can use to minimize or deny victims’ compensation.
+In fact, they are experts at getting injury victims to say things they can use to minimize or deny victims’ compensation.
 Don’t be a victim twice.
 Do not say anything or give them a sworn statement of any kind.
-Talk with a personal injury lawyer first.
+Talk with a commercial vehicle accident lawyer first.

 After taking care of your health, make sure you are fully aware of your right for compensation.
-Sit down with one of our truck accident attorneys for a free initial consultation to learn more about the options available to you.
-Maintain good communication with your lawyer.
+Sit down with one of our Baton Rouge truck accident lawyers for a free initial consultation to learn more about the options available to you.
+Maintain good communication with your car wreck lawyer.

 Use our Injury Accident Guide, and, in particular, our do’s and don’ts guideline, to better understand what you should and should not do after an accident.